 The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
 It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.

-Egypt: The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
-It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.
+Egypt: The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications. .

-UNESCO: The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
-It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.
+UNESCO: Digital inclusion goes beyond affordability and access to ICT networks, services and applications.
+It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, information and media literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.

-ISOC: The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
-It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.
+ISOC: Digital inclusion should remain a cross-cutting priority and goes beyond affordability and access to ICT networks, services and applications.
+It recognizes there are additional training needs for different marginalized groups and that the use of ICTs for social and economic empowerment, youth employment and entrepreneurship is critical.

 that in order to remove gender inequalities in the knowledge society and that the knowledge society actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of the knowledge society, across sectors and from strategies and planning through implementation and investments.
 This includes on the demand and supply side, from awareness, literacy and meaningful engagement to affordable access, appropriate policy frameworks and relevant content.
-An important way of ensuring this is realized is though women’s leadership and participation in decision-making.
+An important way of ensuring this is realized though women’s leadership and participation in decision-making.

-UNESCO: that in order to remove gender inequalities in the knowledge society and that the knowledge society actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of the knowledge society, across sectors and from strategies and planning through implementation and investments.
+UNESCO: that in order to remove gender inequalities in knowledge societies and that the knowledge societies actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of inclusive knowledge societies, across sectors and from strategies and planning through implementation and investments.
 This includes on the demand and supply side, from awareness, literacy and meaningful engagement to affordable access, appropriate policy frameworks and relevant content.
 An important way of ensuring this is realized is though women’s leadership and participation in decision-making.

 ISOC: Overlaps with previous points

-Russian Federation: that in order to remove gender inequalities in the knowledge society and that the knowledge society actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of the knowledge society, across sectors and from strategies and planning through implementation and investments.
+Russian Federation: that in order to remove gender inequalities in the information and knowledge based society [and that this society] actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of the information and knowledge society, across sectors and from strategies and planning through implementation and investments.
 This includes on the demand and supply side, from awareness, literacy and meaningful engagement to affordable access, appropriate policy frameworks and relevant content.
 An important way of ensuring this is realized is though women’s leadership and participation in decision-making

 Provision of an equal opportunity and universal design for all to make use of the benefits and opportunities of new technologies.